ewolff/ots-install/README.md

 * Press ESC to close the selection of advanced option

-* Edit the boot parameters to read `url=https://raw.githubusercontent.com/ewolff/ots-install/master/preseed.cfg boot=casper only-ubiquity noninteractive initrd=/casper/initrd.lz quiet ---` This reads the preseed file that will run the installation
+* Edit the boot parameters to read `url=http://192.168.1.17:8080/preseed.cfg boot=casper only-ubiquity noninteractive initrd=/casper/initrd.lz quiet ---` This reads the preseed file that will run the installation from the web server on IP 192.68.1.17 running on port 8080.

   * The preseed file is documented at https://help.ubuntu.com/lts/installation-guide/i386/apbs01.html